-Subpart E: If there is anything else you wish to discuss, which does not belong in any of subparts A through D, please put it under this Subpart E.
+Subpart D: If there is anything else you wish to discuss, which does not belong in any of subparts A through C, please put it under this Subpart D.

 Your subpart structure will look something like this, although the way in which the subparts are divided up might well be different.
-Instead of being organized by parties and the claims that those parties could bring, the subparts might be organized by parties and the claims that might be brought against them.
+Instead of being organized by transaction, the might be organized by parties and the claims that those parties could bring, or by parties and the claims that might be brought against them.
 Alternatively, the subparts might track particular occurrences, places, or relationships.
 (Again, you can see examples from my past exams.)
 After I write the hypothetical, I will design the subpart structure so that it breaks down the analysis in a logical, sensible way.